Cartel (TV series)

-Cartel is an Indian action-drama web series produced by Ekta Kapoor under the banner of Balaji Telefilms.
+Cartel is an Indian streaming television series produced by Ekta Kapoor under the banner of Balaji Telefilms.
 It stars Supriya Pathak, Rithvik Dhanjani, Jitendra Joshi, Tanuj Virwani and Divya Agarwal.
 It was released on 20 August 2021.

 Plot

 The story revolves around 5 gang-lords of Mumbai.
 Khan, Anna, Angre, Gajraj and a mysterious movie producer form 5 gangs who rule the low-profile underworld in the city of dreams.
 While all 5 gangs operate in different parts of the city, order and harmony is ensured only due to one Iron lady, Rani Maai who sits on a throne and looks over the smooth functioning of events.